 This document is designed to assist organizations and custodians in meeting legislated requirements when reporting a privacy breach to the Commissioner.
 Public bodies are encouraged to use this document when reporting a breach to the Commissioner.
 Published in August 2018.

-Organizations are required under law to take reasonable steps to safeguard the personal information in its custody or control from such risks as unauthorized access, collection, use, disclosure, copying, modification, disposal or destruction.
-This tool was designed to help organizations determine, "How well is your organization protecting personal information?"
-Published in March 2012.
+Public bodies and organizations are required under law to take reasonable steps to safeguard the personal information in their custody or control from such risks as unauthorized access, collection, use, disclosure, copying, modification, disposal or destruction.
+This tool is designed to help public bodies and organizations determine how well they are protecting personal information.
+Updated in October 2020.

 Following two years of the mandatory breach reporting and notification provisions under the Personal Information Protection Act, the OIPC released a report on what it has experienced since the provisions were enacted.
 Published in 2012.